If you’ve got that long-term travel bug, you may already know you want to be a digital nomad and pursue a location independent lifestyle.

 Sometimes when you log into your PayPal account from somewhere new, they will send up a red flag and freeze your account as a protection mechanism.
 You’ll need to verify your identity (it’s relatively painless if you have scans of your official documents, or access to your home phone number), and despite the slight hassle there’s something to be said for PayPal’s attention to account security.

 A few years ago, I couldn’t find any alternatives to PayPal that met my needs and were still affordable.
-But now, I’d say that Payoneer has become a great alternative if, for some reason, you don’t want to or can’t use PayPal.
+But now, I’d say that Payoneer and Transferwise have become great alternatives if, for some reason, you don’t want to or can’t use PayPal.

 In a few cases, regular payors I work with transfer money directly to my bank account when I invoice them.
 This is another option, and can remove any transaction fees you might have incurred otherwise.

 However, check with your bank to see if they charge a fee to receive local and international bank transfers.
 I learned the hard way that my bank takes $30 off the top every time I receive an international wire transfer.